 Because it’s easier said than done, Morris has an “open door” policy to provide sanctuary for employees feeling apprehensive about such complaints.

-“Some of the things I tell people how to do it anonymously if they feel that it’s important for them to do it.
+“We understand that sometimes people feel more comfortable sharing information anonymously, so we provide that option.
 When women bring it up anonymously, they get the courage to step forward and be the poster child for it.
 That’s new for women to be able to do that because men are still predominantly at the top.
 Even though we have a female CEO, how many female CEOs out here do we have?”

 The President and CEO of ComEd, Anne Pramaggiore has led the charge in mentoring both men and women at the company since her start there in 1998.
 As the first female CEO, she’s also encouraged her executive staff to facilitate more time in guiding, opening up more opportunities for growth in-house.